HzaRashid/CIFAR-10_practice/README.md

                                 [link 4](https://towardsdatascience.com/the-most-intuitive-and-easiest-guide-for-convolutional-neural-network-3607be47480)

 - At first, I followed the above links closely as it was my first deep dive into CNNs.
 I tried out the base models provided in those links, learning a lot about optimizing the kernels (weights), and also familiarizing with the keras and tensorflow libraries.
 - Once I felt comfortable enough with the library and the base models, I tried builing one of my own, which is the one in this repo.
+- After trying out normal, he_normal (truncated normal), and [he_uniform](https://www.tensorflow.org/api_docs/python/tf/keras/initializers/HeUniform) distributions
+-
-In 50 epochs, this model acheived an accuracy of 85.020%.
+- In 50 epochs, this model acheived an accuracy of 85.020%.